Tanami

 Employment conditions in Tanami face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Tanami has a balanced workforce with white and blue collar jobs, prominent essential services sectors, and an unemployment rate of 13.7% as of September 2025.
-There are 979 residents employed, with an unemployment rate 7.9% higher than the Rest of NT's rate of 5.9%.
+The employment rate is 979 residents, which is 7.9% higher than the Rest of NT's rate of 5.9%.
+Workforce participation stands at 43.9%, significantly lower than the Rest of NT's 70.4%.

 Frequently Asked Questions - Employment